goatvisuals/goatvisuals/README.md

 #### 💡 [Bluetooth-Population-Surveillance-System](https://github.com/goatvisuals/bluetooth-population-surveillance-system)
-Theoretical concept into using BLE combined with CCTV for mass population tracking
+Theoretical concept for using BLE combined with CCTV for mass population tracking

 #### ❌ Nugghub